Law, Justice, & Society (LJS) Courses

 4203 Senior Research Project (3) F, SP, SU

 This capstone course requires students to complete a senior research project under the direction of a faculty member.
-The project should build upon the service work done in LJS 3303, allowing the student to influence society through the law and legal change.
-Students must demonstrate the ability to design a study, conduct a scholarly literature review, review laws and legal precedents, gather and analyze data, present findings, and create a law-based solution to the societal issue.
-Written research reports will be presented at a Law, Justice & Society Symposium open to government and community leaders.
-This course may satisfy the SALT Tier II requirement.
+The project should build upon the service work done in Law, Justice and Society 3303, allowing the student to influence society through the law and legal change.
+Students must demonstrate the ability to design a study, conduct a scholarly literature review, review laws and legal precedents, gather and analyze data, present findings and create a law-based solution to the societal issue.
+Written research reports will be presented at a Law, Justice and Society Symposium open to government and community leaders.
+This course may satisfy the SALT Tier IV requirement.

 We value small class sizes

 This course examines the theory, law, and practice related to third party intervention in the resolution of legal disputes.
-The course explores mediation as a collaborative process of resolving conflict, the legislative, ethical, and practical constraints on its use, and equips students with the skills needed to serve in a mediation capacity.
+The course explores mediation as a collaborative process of resolving conflict as well as the legislative, ethical and practical constraints on its use.
+The course equips students with the skills needed to serve in a mediation capacity.
 There is an emphasis on learning through simulation and role-playing exercises.

 4413 Financial Management of the Social Enterprise (3) SP